geraldWilliam/Diver/README.md

 ## Model-View-Observable

 The layers of our architecture are familiar to anyone with experience in MVC or MVVM.
-We are not proposing “Model-View-Observable“ as its own architecture pattern but rather as a generalized description of how MVC, MVVM, and related patterns fit into a SwiftUI project.
+I am not proposing “Model-View-Observable“ as its own architecture pattern but rather as a generalized description of how MVC, MVVM, and related patterns fit into a SwiftUI project.

 ### Models